rappo-ai/ask-my-doctor/README.md

 ## Environment Variables

-Copy .env.template to .env and set the Telegram bot token and Telegram bot username.
+Copy .env.template to .env and set the Telegram bot token and Telegram bot username and the razorpay Keyid and razorpay secretkey.

 ## Launch without debugging (Production)